-where the numerator is the probability of observing a couple in which the husband's value of the migration option is h and the wife's is w, and the denominator is the probability of observing the same type of couple in a counterfactual distribution in which marriages are formed randomly within a city.
+where the numerator is the probability of observing a couple in which the husband's value of migration is h and the wife's is w, and the denominator is the probability of observing the same type of couple in a counterfactual distribution in which marriages are formed randomly within a city.
 The latter is equal to the sum of the probabilities of observing such a couple in each city c under random marriage, $P(h|\ell)P(w|\ell)$, weighted by the fraction of couples living in the city $P(\ell)$.
-A value of $s{h,w}$ above one implies that marriages of type (h,w) are more common than what we would observe under random matching.
+A value of $s{h,w}$ above one implies that marriages of type (h, w) are more common than what we would observe under random matching.
 The inverse is true if $s{h,w} < 1$.
-The advantage of using this measure over more common measures, such as correlations, is that it allows to explicitly control for the composition of local marriage markets.
-16
+The advantage of using this measure of assortative mating over other alternatives is that it allows to explicitly control for the composition of local marriage markets.
+17

-Figure 2 shows the results of these computations.
-The left panel plots the measure of marital sorting for each combination of migration values.
-It shows that there is positive assortative mating as all the values on the diagonal are above one while off-diagonal they tend to be below 1.
-The right panel of the figure focuses on the diagonal elements, i.e., it shows assortative mating for h=w and includes bootstrapped confidence intervals.
-While it is hard to interpret the absolute values of this measure of assortative mating, the increasing profile suggests that the assortative mating motif is increasing in the value of the migration option of the spouses.
-In Online Appendix
+Figure 2 shows the computed values of $s{h,w}$.
+The left panel plots the the measure of marital sorting for each combination of migration values.
+It shows that there is positive assortative mating as all the values on the diagonal are above one while offdiagonal they tend to be below 1.
+The right panel of the figure focuses on the diagonal elements, i.e., it shows assortative mating for h = w and includes bootstrapped confidence intervals.
+While there is no obvious quantitative interpretation of the level differences in the computed values of $s{h,w}$, the increasing profile suggests that assortative mating rises with the value of the migration option of the spouses.
+Intuitively, the motivation to marry someone with aligned migration incentives increases when the potential gains from migration are higher.
+In Online Appendix C, Figures 12-14 show that these findings are robust to the inclusion of all couples (newlyweds and not) in the sample, and to controlling for the age and education of the spouses.

-16For a discussion on different measures of assortative mating, see Chiappori, Costa-Dias and Meghir (2020).
+17For a discussion on different measures of assortative mating, see Chiappori et al. (2025).